darrencauthon/Rescuing-a-PhoneGap-Application/beginning/02_slides.md

 # For example #

 * This app was written to pull its views in from the server the first time it was run.
-* Guesses to potential problems???
+* Guess what happened next?

 !SLIDE bullets
 # Tip #10 #

 * Don't test through the view.

 !SLIDE bullets
 # Tip #11 #